 While traditional aid is sorely needed in response to extreme poverty and inequality, our focus is empowering people to improve their lives themselves - and live lives free from the need for aid.

 Our challenging and innovative approach is community-led.
 By working alongside communities.
 United Purpose harnesses local knowledge, skills, resources and motivation.
+Our style is to:

-LISTENS to community leaders and members to identify what they need to enable them to progress beyond aid
+LISTEN to community leaders and members to identify what they need to enable them to progress beyond aid

-DEVELOPS solutions in PARTNERSHIP with communities, in order for them to take ownership of their own lives
+DEVELOP solutions in PARTNERSHIP with communities, in order for them to take ownership of their own lives

-DELIVERS those solutions by working with the community to implement local programs
+DELIVER those solutions by working with the community to implement local programs

-SUPPORTS communities in their ownership of programs to ensure their sustained impact
+SUPPORT communities in their ownership of programs to ensure their sustained impact

 Using micro-financing loans to help women in Malawi develop their own businesses and earn their own individual income